 Human Rights Organizations

 While not required, many students elect to undertake an internship while in the program.
-Click here for a selection of human rights focused organizations that maintain active mailing lists.
+Please visit our directory of human rights-focused organizations that maintain active mailing lists.
 This is just a starting point for your search and is not exhaustive.